 Now, of course, this will vary from build-to-build and cooler-to-cooler.
 There are some ugly AIO coolers out there.
 There are also some nice-looking air coolers as well.

 But for me, custom liquid cooling setups and AIO coolers look the best.
-This one is solely up to you, the individual, though.
+This one is solely up to you, though.

 Some Liquid Cooling Cons